jaragont/orchestration-workshop/_pages/2-adding-sqlalchemy.md

 ## Engine

-Let's create `db/base.py` to keep the database connection configuration in one place.
+Let's create `db/base.py` in the `marketsvc` folder to keep the database connection configuration in one place.

 Here we create the [`Engine`](https://docs.sqlalchemy.org/en/20/core/engines.html) object, which is the entry point of any SQLAlchemy application.
 The `Engine` serves as the main source of DBAPI connections to a given database.